exitxingling/learngit/readme.txt

 my name is celine xing
-this is my first git test file
+this is my first git test file haha hello baby so cute i miss you hi this is the second time